zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 The revamped Airflow orchestrator comes with a breaking change.
 The Airflow orchestrator now requires a newer version of Airflow and Docker installed to work.

-You can simply run `zenml integration install airflow` to update your installations to the right versions.
+You can simply run `zenml integration install airflow` to update your installations to the correct versions.

 ## ☔ Notable Bug Fixes and Improvements

-The ZenML Label Studio integration can now be used with non-local (i.e. deployed) instances.
-For more information see the [Label Studio documentation](https://docs.zenml.io/component-gallery/annotators/label-studio).
+You can now use the ZenML Label Studio integration with non-local (i.e. deployed) instances.
+For more information, see the [Label Studio documentation](https://docs.zenml.io/component-gallery/annotators/label-studio).
-The Label Studio [example](https://github.com/zenml-io/zenml/tree/main/examples/label_studio_annotation) shows how you can set it up on major cloud infrastructure like Azure, GCP and AWS.
+The Label Studio [example](https://github.com/zenml-io/zenml/tree/main/examples/label_studio_annotation) walks through how you can set it up on cloud infrastructures like Azure, GCP and AWS.

-The Spark [example](https://github.com/zenml-io/zenml/tree/main/examples/spark_distributed_programming) is fixed and now works again end-to-end.
+We fixed the Spark [example](https://github.com/zenml-io/zenml/tree/main/examples/spark_distributed_programming) and it now works again end-to-end.

-We also include a fix that speeds up the data sync from the MLMD database to the ZenML server.
+We also included a fix that speeds up the data sync from the MLMD database to the ZenML server.

-As usual, we included a list of various improvements which you can view [here](https://github.com/zenml-io/zenml/releases/edit/0.22.0).
+As usual, we also made various minor improvements which you can view [here](https://github.com/zenml-io/zenml/releases/edit/0.22.0).

 ## 🤗 New Contributors

-We are super grateful to have the following new contributors in this release!
+We are grateful to have the following new contributors in this release!

 * [@sheikhomar](https://github.com/sheikhomar) made their first contribution in [#1045](https://github.com/zenml-io/zenml/pull/1045)
 * [@chiragjn](https://github.com/chiragjn) made their first contribution in [#1057](https://github.com/zenml-io/zenml/pull/1057)